 Community colleges have unique challenges when it comes to assessment, from efficiently gathering information from adjunct faculty to managing assessment strategy and reporting for nontraditional programs.

 Because each student enrolls with a different goal in mind, the key to a successful assessment strategy for community colleges is flexibility.
-This allows you to adapt course, general education, and program assessment to align with how students move through the curriculum.
+An agile and dynamic approach to assessment allows for continuous improvement.
+You can adapt courses, general education, and program assessment to align with changing student expectations and how students move through the curriculum.

 Here’s how to make it happen:

-Assessment data collection should be focused on continuous improvement, with student learning at the center of it all.
+Assessment data collection should be focused on continuous improvement, with student learning and engagement at the center of it all.
 Set specific goals around improvement and work backward to define how those goals will be met.
-Only collect data that ties back to these goals, and know what you’re going to do with the numbers once you have them.
+Only collect data that ties back to these goals, and know what you will do with the numbers once you have them.
 This ensures that the time and energy spent on assessment is truly valuable, which makes it easier to get faculty on board.

 When you start to design an assessment, start with what you’re already measuring and identify any gaps that need to be filled in.
 Then, adjust the measurement process or add new questions to capture any missing details.
 For example, you can use the indirect measures you’re gathering in regular course evaluations and general surveys to uncover students’ perceptions of their performance or program efficacy.
 However, you may need to add new survey questions to gather more insights into a specific learning outcome.

-The higher education landscape is continuously changing and many community colleges are seeing increased enrollment as a result.
+Higher ed is continuously changing, and many community colleges are seeing increased enrollment as a result.
 Now is the time to review your assessment strategy to make sure it’s keeping pace.

 Because community college assessment is so unique compared to other higher education institutions, implementing the right strategies can help you overcome challenges before they occur.
 When you can make the most of your college assessment, you can better serve your student body and implement significant improvements across campus that help you attract and maintain students.
 Some ways to overcome assessment challenges include:

 Having strong and effective assessment services and systems can reduce challenges for community colleges.
-When your assessment processes are essential for determining your school’s performance and improvement initiatives, you can make more of your efforts by understanding the challenges faced by community colleges and trying to avoid them.
+When your assessment processes are essential for determining your school’s performance and improvement initiatives, you can make more of your efforts by understanding the challenges community colleges face and trying to avoid them.

 All of the panelists agreed that technology plays an essential role in supporting meaningful assessment at their institutions.